-From 27 November 2014 a blood sample taken from an unconscious driver can be tested for drink and drugs (Section 12 of the Road Traffic Act 2014).
+From 27 November 2014 a blood sample taken from an unconscious driver can be tested for alcohol and drugs (Section 12 of the Road Traffic Act 2014).

 Please note that there is a lower drink driving limit (20 mg) for professional drivers, learner drivers and those who are newly qualified.
-If a Garda believes that a driver has consumed an intoxicant, but they pass the alcohol test, they can test for drugs.